-Thousands march in Iran to mourn Raisi on final day of funeral
+Thousands march in Iran to mourn Raisi on final day of funeral rites

 Iranian officials and foreign dignitaries paid their respects to the late diplomat at a Tehran ceremony before the burial.

-Raisi’s death comes at a time of worsening strains between the clerical leadership and broader society, aggravated by tightening political and social controls.
+Raisi’s death comes at a time of worsening strain between the clerical leadership and broader society, aggravated by tightening political and social controls.

 Vice President Mohammad Mokhber took over as caretaker president on Monday, while Ali Bagheri Kani was appointed acting foreign minister until the June 28 election.

+He added that Iran’s foreign policy strategy would not change following Amirabdollahian’s death and that his replacement would be expected to reach the same diplomatic expertise.

+“Of course, it will be hard for the next foreign minister because Amirabdollahian proved to be [a] yardstick and everyone will compare [with him],” Khoshcheshm said.
+“He [the next foreign minister] needs to also be a very industrious, working foreign minister, whoever it will be.”

-Al Jazeera’s Ali Hashem, reporting from Tehran, said the Iranian establishment wanted to form “parallel lives”, with Iranians mourning for Raisi while getting ready for an election, which was not expected until next year.
+Al Jazeera’s Ali Hashem, reporting from Tehran, also said the Iranian establishment wanted to form “parallel lives”, with Iranians mourning for Raisi while getting ready for an election, which had not been expected until next year.

 “The main thing here is the establishment doesn’t want the feeling of uncertainty to dominate and, of course, [cause] a vacuum.
 In fact, Iranians are very sensitive to vacuums, and that’s why we’re seeing them announcing elections in less than the 50-day period – it’s going to be in a month and a few days.